Manage every aspect of your school's critical data.

 Students live busy lives.
 Finding time to study, balancing their home and social life, making decisions about their future, and often working a part-time job is a lot to handle on its own – but factor in additional extra curricular commitments, and it can often cause a responsibility overload.

 Studies have shown that academic pressure can have serious negative consequences.
-It is important for your student’s mental and physical wellbeing, to find a healthy balance between extra curricular activities and schoolwork.
+Finding a healthy balance between extracurricular activities and schoolwork is important for your student’s mental and physical well-being.

 However, avoiding clashes with class time is sometimes not an option, particularly when it comes to private music lessons that can occur sporadically throughout the day.